πŸ“š

 Once you are done with your presentation each team member will have to answer a question relating to the presentation or the research process.

-Examples of these questions can be found in theΒ Course and Exam DescriptionΒ on page 48:
+Quick Tip: These questions are predetermined and can be found in theΒ Course and Exam DescriptionΒ on page 48.

 Performance Task 2